AltitudeCoder/ezra-playwright-python/Ezra_Question2.md

 **Test Steps:**
 1. Log in as Member A and begin the Medical Questionnaire.

-2.Capture the "encounterId" (for test tracking purposes).
+2. Capture the "encounterId" (for test tracking purposes).

-3.Attempt to access Member B’s questionnaire by:
+3. Attempt to access Member B’s questionnaire by:
 	>Directly modifying the URL  (e.g., /medical-questionnaire?direct=true&clearData=true&extraData={"encounterId":"##########"})

-4.Observe the system’s response.
+4. Observe the system’s response.
 Member A and B are logged out, and returned to the login page.

 **Expected Result:**
-> The system exits the Medical Questionnaire.
+* The system exits the Medical Questionnaire.
-> Member A’s session is scoped only to their own data.
+* Member A’s session is scoped only to their own data.
-> No Personally Identifiable Information (PII) or medical data from Member B is exposed.
+* No Personally Identifiable Information (PII) or medical data from Member B is exposed.

-Priority: P0 – Critical
+**Priority:** P0 – Critical

-Type: Integration / Security
+**Type:** Integration / Security

-Status: Not Executed
+**Status:** Not Executed

+---

 ### Part 2
-Written HTTP requisitions:
+Submit a written HTTP requisitions:

 1. Authenticate as Member A
 POST https://myezra-staging.ezra.com/api/auth/login